 This curated content is the stuff that gives flavour and colour to your feed.

 It’s the stuff that shows your brand personality.

 It’s the stuff that makes you seem less like that party bore and more like a well-rounded character, who enjoys finding out about his or her fellow party goers, engages them in stimulating chat and helpful advice, while lobbing in the occasional relevant fact about themselves to keep the conversation going.

 Check out a few of these accounts and you’ll see what I mean.

 Interesting, varied, a good mix of home-grown and imported content to engage the audience and stimulate conversation.

 (NB: Instagram is a slightly different case because you can’t easily share other people’s content or links on the platform.
 This means that Instagram accounts tend to post only their own content, so the trick here is to keep it varied and valuable – try to find an unusual approach or angle and use different types of visuals to keep it from looking boring and tired.)

 No megaphone.
 No relentless oversharing of the same dull message.

 Next, I’m going to tell you how you know which kinds of ‘other’ content to include in your feed.
 You can read that post here.

-If you need help with this, The Marketing Architect can help you to develop a plan of which content to share on your page to keep it light, bright and entertaining.
+If you need help with this, The Marketing Architect can help you to develop a plan of which content to share on your social media accounts to keep them light, bright and entertaining.
 We can even help you to source this content, or find you a social media manager of your very ownsome.
 We’re good like that.
 Get in touch for more information.